vitorncordeiro/Aladin/README.md

 ## Automatic Mode

-When automatic mode is enabled, the ESP32 toggles the lamp every 15 seconds and logs each change to Firebase.
+When automatic mode is active, the ESP32 toggles the lamp every 15 seconds.
-This mode can be used for testing, simulation, or energy measurement experiments.
+The JavaScript frontend logs each state change to Firebase, including power usage and estimated cost, in real time.

 ---

 ## Notes

-* The HTTPS server requires valid **certificate** and **private key** to operate.
+* The ESP32 must have valid **certificate** and **private key** files for HTTPS.
-* All communication with Firebase uses secure HTTPS.
+* All Firebase communication is handled in the browser using the official SDK.
-* The project was tested on ESP32 DevKit v1 with Arduino IDE 2.3.2.
+* Tested on ESP32 DevKit v1 using Arduino IDE 2.3.2.

 ---

 ## License

-This project is distributed under the MIT License.
+This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it for educational or research purposes.
+You may use, modify, and distribute it freely for educational or research purposes.